From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 1. Trailer Type

 Determining how you plan on using your trailer is the first step in selecting the best trailer for your family.
-Trailers can convert to basic and deluxe strollers, high-end joggers and can even be fitted with skis for cross-country use.
-Based on their ability to convert, we sorted trailers into three main types: Trailer Only, Trailer + Jogger or Stroller (jog or stroll, not both) and Multisport Trailers (options for stroll, jog and/or ski).
+Trailers can convert to basic and deluxe strollers, high-end joggers, and can even be fitted with skis for cross-country use.
+Based on their ability to convert, we’ve sorted trailers into three main types: Trailer Only, Trailer + Jogger or Stroller (jog or stroll, not both) and Multisport Trailers (options for stroll, jog and ski).

 - Best For: Families who want the highest-quality bike trailer OR active families who regularly use their bike trailer as a stroller or jogger.

 - Conversion Kits: All multisport trailers come with a trailer arm.
-Some models also come standard with a stroller and/or jogging conversion kit, while others require the purchase of additional conversion kits.
+Most models also come standard with a stroller kit, while jogging kits are usually an upgrade.
 Burley, Thule and Croozer trailers offer cross-country ski kits as well.

-- Our Top Pick: Thule Chariot Cross 2
+- Our Top Picks: Thule Chariot Cross 2, Burley D’Lite X

 TRAILER + JOGGER or STROLLER: Bike trailers that come with either a stroller wheel or a jogging wheel attachment.
-These trailers offer less comfort features (i.e. padded seats, suspension) for the riders as compared to multi-sport trailers.
-Popular brands include InStep, Allen and lower-end Burley and Thule trailers.
+These trailers offer less comfort features (i.e. padded seats, suspension, recline) for the riders as compared to multi-sport trailers.
+Popular brands include InStep, Allen, and lower-end Burley and Thule trailers.

 - Best For: Parents that will use the trailer primarily as a bike trailer, and occasionally as a stroller or a jogger.

 TRAILER ONLY: Dedicated bike trailers.
 Stroller and jogger attachments are not available for these trailers.
 Standard trailers range from $100 to $400, based on overall quality.
 Lower-end models provide the bare basics in trailers with NO comfort features.
-Higher-end models offer larger wheel size and padded seats, but not suspension or conversion kits.
+Higher-end models offer larger wheels and superior quality, but not suspension or conversion kits.

 - Best For: Families who do NOT plan on using their bike trailer as a stroller or jogger.